December 13, 2022

-There are two major river crossings at the Wilton River near Bulman Aboriginal community and the Goyder River, about 400km from Nhulunbuy.
-4WDs are recommended and fuel stops are rare.
-Again, the road is usually closed from November to May due to the monsoonal wet season.
+The two major river crossings at the Wilton River near Bulman Aboriginal community and the Goyder River, about 400km from Nhulunbuy have now been replaced with bridges.
+However 4WDs are still recommended and fuel stops are rare.

-Nhulunbuy has one petrol station and two supermarkets.
+Nhulunbuy has one petrol station and one large supermarket.
 Fuel and food are available at the Mainoru Outback Store, about 256km from the Stuart Highway on the Central Arnhem Highway.
 The last fuel stop before Gunbalanya, Cobourg Peninsula and Maningrida is at Jabiru, so make sure you carry extra fuel in jerry cans.

 There’s no fuel available at Black Point on the Cobourg Peninsula but there’s a store open throughout the dry season.
 Maningrida has two supermarkets, four takeaway outlets and two petrol stations.